 Although not strictly a pressure (Atlantic salmon and beavers [Castor fiber] co-evolved, with beavers and their predators being a natural part of the ecosystem prior to them being hunted to extinction before the 16th century), our perception of what constitutes a 'healthy' river system is influenced by what we are used to witnessing in current times.
-Although there are small numbers of beavers living in the catchment already, we are not used to seeing their broad effects on the landscape.
+Although there are beavers living in the catchment already, we are not used to seeing their broad effects on the landscape.
 Conversely, we are accustomed to the current status and distribution of salmon and sea trout populations.
 The planned translocation of beavers into the catchment (as a wider governmental tool to reduce the impacts of national biodiversity loss, under the Beaver Management Strategy) may affect the distribution of salmon and sea trout in the catchment.

 The Glen Affric, River Glass and Beauly Catchment Feasibility study (2022) highlights areas of beaver habitat and suitable gradient for damming in the Beauly catchment.

-Based on the available evidence we may experience various conflict in relation to salmon and sea trout, specifically:
+Based on the available evidence, we may experience various conflict in relation to salmon and sea trout, specifically:

--A loss of riparian trees

--A loss of spawning and fry habitat caused by damming and creation of wetland

--Undermining and erosion of riverbanks with possible silting of salmonid spawning substrate

--Possible fish migration issues
+- -A loss of riparian trees - -A loss of spawning and fry habitat caused by damming and creation of wetland - -Undermining and erosion of riverbanks with possible silting of salmonid spawning substrate - -Possible fish migration issues

+We anticipate the main interaction to be between beavers and sea trout as damming can occur in burns <6m wide of low gradient.
+Through consultation, we have highlighted Black burn (tributary of Culburnie burn, and the Allt Coillte (a key substrate provider to the R. Cannich) as areas we would wish to see protected by licence conditions.
 Brown trout are likely to benefit from the presence of beavers.
 An expected increase in abundance of invertebrates due to the creation of wetland may have indirect benefits to salmon but this is yet to be documented in Scotland.

-Advice and mitigation measures are available on a case-by-case basis through NatureScot.
+Advice and mitigation measures are available on a case-by-case basis through NatureScot, and Trees for Life employ a Beaver Officer to implement mitigation.
 Please see Briefing note: Beavers, Atlantic salmon and Sea trout for more information.